-I followed Sarah’s lead on this one and used a homemade Mexican rice recipe.
+I make homemade Cilantro Lime Rice recipe to pair with this Chicken Verde.
 It really kicks up the flavors in this dish.
 You can use regular rice if you prefer.

-Then we decided to add a “dollop” of sour cream!
-Ummmm…WOW!
-It was really good to begin with…but that little touch of sour cream made it crazy good!
+We add a “dollop” of sour cream on top of our Chili Verde!
+That little touch of sour cream makes it crazy good!
 What a game changer!
 One I highly recommend.